I wrote a paper almost a year ago now and since it has been

 While the security industry is making weird statements about

-OSX vs. Windows exploitation fun,
+no-more-free-hugs and OSX vs. Windows exploitation fun,

 I add my two cents on UNIX exploitation.